wkeeling/ratelimitingfilter/README.md

 logger.error('some error occurred')
 # Can be rate limited
 logger.error('a different error occurred')
-# Will be not be rate limited
+# Will not be rate limited
 logger.error('something completely different happened')
 ```